tanviajmera/Google-Data-Analytics-Capstone-Project---Cyclistic-Bike-Case-Study/README.md

 ![Screenshot 2025-01-24 183202](https://github.com/user-attachments/assets/7d29092a-a246-4d1c-9a5d-6fbb95df1682)

-On comparing the bike preference by the customers, I found that annual members prefer to ride classic bikes.
+On comparing the bike preferences by the customers, I found that annual members prefer to ride classic bikes.
 They have never used docked bikes.
 Whereas casual riders use both classic bikes almost as much as electric bikes.
 A small proportion of casual riders use docked bikes.

 **3) Rides by day of the week**

 ![Screenshot 2025-01-24 183231](https://github.com/user-attachments/assets/5f77834d-94cb-42c3-a617-b5449f50f190)

 In the above visualization, we can see the total number of rides for both categories by day of the week.
-With each passing the day, the numbers of casual rides increase in a small percentage.
-Annual members, on the other hand, take more rides on the weekdays as compared to on weekends.
+With each passing day, the numbers of casual rides increase in a small percentage.
+Annual members, on the other hand, take more rides on weekdays compared to weekends.
 This suggests that annual members use the bike to ride to their workplace.

 **4) Rides per hour on a daily basis**

 ![Screenshot 2025-01-24 184645](https://github.com/user-attachments/assets/8db4e804-39fc-4842-a465-df2e718da511)

-From the above line chart, it is clear that members had a higher usage of bikes than the casual customers.
+From the above line chart, it is clear that members had a higher usage of bikes than casual customers.
 The annual members had two peak times during the day, 8 am and 5 pm.
-The maximum of number of bikes were used between 4-6 pm.
+The maximum number of bikes were used between 4-6 pm.
 However, casual riders only peaked at 5 pm.

 **5) Most popular start stations for Casual riders**